Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Results

 \subsection{Dynamic Experiment}

-The results of the dynamic bolus experiment using frequency selection $F_\text{excluding}$ are shown in Fig.~\ref{fig:recoDyn}.
-It can be seen that the static background subtraction method shows a plausible reconstruction result where the concentration in the two tubes first increases (frame $l=2-4$) and then decreases.
-Starting from frame $l=9$ the concentration no longer decreases and instead background artifacts appear in regions, where the phantom does not contain any particles (see Fig.~\ref{Fig:PhantomDyn}.
+The results of the dynamic bolus experiment are shown in Fig.~\ref{fig:recoDyn}.
+Since the results for the different frequency selections look very similar only the results for frequency selection $F_\text{excluding}$ are shown.
+It can be seen that the static background subtraction method shows a plausible reconstruction result where the concentration in the two tubes first increases (frame $l=21-41$) and then decreases.
+Starting from frame $l=91$ the concentration no longer decreases and instead background artifacts appear in regions, where the phantom does not contain any particles (see Fig.~\ref{Fig:PhantomDyn}).
 The linear background interpolation method is able to mostly remove this artifact and provide a plausible result.
 The results for the proposed background estimation method are shown in the lower part of Fig~\ref{fig:recoDyn}.
 It can be seen that the background artifact is still present for a dictionary of size $Q=1$.
 However, when the dictionary is enlarged, the artifact is also suppressed, with the best results for $Q=10$.
 A further positive effect of the increase of the dictionary is that the image noise is substantially reduced.
-We note that a further increase of the dictionary taking all singular vectors into account did not change the result substantially but only slightly smoothed the particle signal.
+We note that a further increase of the dictionary taking into account all singular vectors did not change the result substantially but only slightly smoothed the particle signal.